 Starting Coleus From a Seedling

 Place the plant in the hole after gently teasing apart some of the roots.
 This will encourage your coleus to stretch out in its new surroundings.
-Backfill the hole, covering the plant's roots completely and planting the coleus level with the ground.
+Backfill the hole, covering the plant's roots completely and seating the base of your plant level with the soil surface.
 Handle your coleus plants very gently during planting, as their tender stems are prone to breaking.

 Water your new plant well after you plant it.
 If you're planting multiple coleus plants, space them about 12 inches apart.